Eocyclotosaurus

-They lived between 247 and 242 million years ago in both North America and the British Isles during the early Triassic.
+It lived between 247 and 242 million years ago in both North America, Germany, France and the British Isles during the early Triassic.

-Discovery and naming:
+Discovery and naming

-The genus Eocyclotosaurus was discovered by Ortlan in 1970.
+The genus Eocyclotosaurus was named by Dieter Ortlam in 1970.
+The type species is Eocyclotosaurus woschmidti, the specific name honouring Wolfgang Schmidt.

-Description:
+Description

-Similarly, to Cyclotosaurus, Eocyclotosaurus have similar morphology in postorbital division of the skull.
+Compered to Cyclotosaurus, Eocyclotosaurus has a similar morphology in postorbital division of the skull.
 However, in Eocyclotosaurus the depth of the occiput is greater.

-Skull:
+Skull

-Narrow-headed.
-Orbits were smaller in Eocyclotosaurus and related forms compared to other taxa such as Mastodonsarus who had up to three times the size of smaller eyed taxa.
+The species is narrow-headed.
+Orbits were smaller in Eocyclotosaurus and related forms compared to other taxa such as Mastodonsaurus who had up to three times the size of smaller eyed taxa.
 Posteromedial expansion is absent in Eocyclotosaurus, due to anterior snout region being narrower.
 Premaxillary teeth are transversely elongated.
-Jaw is heavily reticulated and has a ridge and groove ornamentation of the angular.
+The jaw is heavily reticulated and has a ridge and groove ornamentation of the angular.

-Unambiguous autapomorhies:
+Unambiguous autapomorhies

-Tabular horn situated on the side and toward the back of the body / laterally directed and suturing with the squamosal posteriorly.
-Paraspenoid cultriform process expanded at the base and constricted at mid length.
+The tabular horn is situated on the side and toward the back of the body / laterally directed and suturing with the squamosal posteriorly.
+The parasphenoid cultriform process is expanded at the base and constricted at midlength.
 The upper jaw condyle does not join with the quadratojugal.
-Volmerine plate anterior to the interptergoid cacuities elongate.
-Parasphenoid cultriform process is deep and thin ventrally.
-Parasphenoid cultriform process underplated by posterior extension of vomer.
+The vomerine plate lies anterior to the interpterygoid vacuities and is elongate.
+The parasphenoid cultriform process is deep and thin ventrally.
+The parasphenoid cultriform process is underplated by posterior extension of the vomer.